Citibank credit card hardship programs.

-How to get help from Citi credit card hardship programs
+How to get help from Citibank hardship programs

 Citi offers a variety of assistance.
-While they can be difficult to work with, and it often takes repeated calls and transfers to find the correct people, if you persevere you can get help.
+Customers will need to ask for assistance and/or negotiate.
+While they can be difficult to work with (like most lenders), and it often takes repeated calls and transfers to find the correct people, if you persevere you can get help with your credit card bills or outstanding balance from a hardship program.
 Here is what they can offer and the phone numbers to call:

 1. They will waive late fees and charges for the length of any program entered into.